 Middle school ushers in a new level of independence, which must be provided for in the Montessori environment by increasing activity from the point of view of work level, choices, and planning.
-In the middle school, the Great Lessons, timelines, and charts are replaced with overviews of general sequences of learning for which the student becomes responsible in the context of an integrated whole.
-Within this overview, the student has open time to collaborate on both self-initiated and instructor-initiated projects.
+In the middle school, the Three Period Lesson is expanded to a 3 week cycle to allow extended presentations, differentiation in student interests, and more sophisticated methods of demonstrating learned concepts.
+Alternating cycles of the sciences and humanities direct the adolescent to focus on each of these intensively.
+Within this framework the student takes responsibility for his or her education with both self-initiated and guide-initiated projects.

-Open time allows for individualized instruction, a natural pace for absorption of material presented for both mastery and emotional understanding, unlimited depth of pursuit based on student interest, and release time to study art, science, music, business, and other topics students choose.
+Open time allows for individualized instruction, a natural pace for absorption of material presented for both mastery and emotional understanding, opportunity for depth of pursuit based on student interest, and release time to study art, science, music, business, and other topics students choose.

 The general premise for the adolescent program is that it must bring into consciousness the moral and world view of the elementary years.
 Philosophical ideas related to natural history and cultural history now come into play.
 Great Lessons evolve into great ideas derived from a serious approach to the humanities.
 For example, “life, liberty, and the pursuit of happiness” may be tied to a specific part of American history, but this ideal also has a life in the history of philosophy and literature.